 Figure 2.
-The layout of the fringe projection system.
+The layout of the fringe-projection system.

 Structured light with sinusoidal fringes is projected onto the object surface.
-Due to the depth variation of the surface the structured light is phase-modulated, leading to a deformed spatial carrier fringe pattern in which the topographic information of the object surface has been encoded.
+Due to the depth variation of the surface, the structured light is phase modulated, leading to a deformed spatial carrier fringe pattern in which the topographic information of the object surface has been encoded.

 Without loss of generality, it is assumed that the fringes are in the x–y plane and perpendicular to the y-axis.
-The optical geometry of the phase measuring techniques is shown in Fig. 3.
+The optical geometry of the phase-measuring techniques is shown in Figure 3.